-- Park the vehicle on safe and level ground.
+- Park the vehicle on level ground and set the parking brakes.

 - Using a small screwdriver, remove the dirt that has accumulated on the bolts to expose it.

-- Loosen the two bracket retaining bolts using an 18mm socket and a breaker bar.
-Turn the breaker bar counterclockwise until the bolt turns freely.
+- Loosen the bracket retaining bolts using an 18mm socket and a breaker bar.

-- Now remove the retaining bolts using an 18mm socket and a ratchet.
-Set the ratchet to loosen counterclockwise until it detaches from the retaining nut.
+- Remove the retaining bolts using an 18mm socket and a ratchet wrench.

 - Prepare the new bushing.

-- Install the bracket bolt by hand, then fasten the bracket bolt using a ratchet with an 18mm socket.
+- Fasten bracket bolt using a ratchet wrench with an 18mm socket.